andrewsunglaekim/advanced_git_workshop/readme.md

 ## The three trees

 When we think about git, we can boil down a good amount of it's commands with how they influence the three "trees" of git:

 #### "The Working Directory"
 This tree is in sync with the local filesystem and is representative of the immediate changes made to content in files and directories.

 #### The 'Staging Index'.
 This tree is tracking Working Directory changes, that have been promoted with git add, to be stored in the next commit.

 #### The Commit History
 The final tree is the Commit History of HEAD.

-### HEAD
+## HEAD
 It can be thought of as a symbolic reference to the currently checked-out commit.

-**linked list*
+Where we currently are.
+When you hear something like the tip of the HEAD, it is basically the current commit.

+## Rehash commits and branches
+Commits add the latest changes to a repo.
+More specifically they point to the exact moment when the change occurs, what changes occurred, and who made the changes.

+Not only that, commits are aware of where they come from.
+IE. which commit(s) is/are my parent(s).

+> Note the `(s)` as commits can have multiple parents from a merge.

+So when we say branches point to a commit, they quite literally hold a reference to a commit.

+Git leverages this [linked list](https://en.wikipedia.org/wiki/Linked_list) data structure to define git logs even when commits themselves are only aware of its direct parents

 ### bisection

 This is why small purposeful semantic commits can be really helpful for code maintainability.